Elvis10ten/pcas/README.md

 BLE is robust, using [frequency hopping](https://en.wikipedia.org/wiki/Frequency-hopping_spread_spectrum) to work around interference.

-BLE uses 3 dedicated channels for advertisement: 37, 38, 39 (channels are zero indexed).
+BLE uses 3 dedicated channels for advertising: 37, 38, 39 (channels are zero-indexed).
 As can be seen in the image below, these channels are spread across the 2.4GHz band so as to minimize interference problems.

 [![assets/ble-advertising-channels-spectrum.png](assets/ble-advertising-channels-spectrum.png)](https://www.argenox.com/library/bluetooth-low-energy/ble-advertising-primer/)